metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `connect_timeout` (String) ConnectTimeout defines how long the proxy should wait when establishing connection to upstream service.If not set, a default value of 2 seconds will be used.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto#envoy-v3-api-field-config-cluster-v3-cluster-connect-timeoutfor more information.
+- `connect_timeout` (String) ConnectTimeout defines how long the proxy should wait when establishing connection to upstream service.
+If not set, a default value of 2 seconds will be used.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto#envoy-v3-api-field-config-cluster-v3-cluster-connect-timeout for more information.
-- `connection_idle_timeout` (String) ConnectionIdleTimeout defines how long the proxy should wait while there areno active requests (for HTTP/1.1) or streams (for HTTP/2) before terminatingan HTTP connection.
-Set to 'infinity' to disable the timeout entirely.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-field-config-core-v3-httpprotocoloptions-idle-timeoutfor more information.
+- `connection_idle_timeout` (String) ConnectionIdleTimeout defines how long the proxy should wait while there are no active requests (for HTTP/1.1) or streams (for HTTP/2) before terminating an HTTP connection.
+Set to 'infinity' to disable the timeout entirely.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-field-config-core-v3-httpprotocoloptions-idle-timeout for more information.
-- `connection_shutdown_grace_period` (String) ConnectionShutdownGracePeriod defines how long the proxy will wait between sending aninitial GOAWAY frame and a second, final GOAWAY frame when terminating an HTTP/2 connection.During this grace period, the proxy will continue to respond to new streams.
-After the finalGOAWAY frame has been sent, the proxy will refuse new streams.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-drain-timeoutfor more information.
+- `connection_shutdown_grace_period` (String) ConnectionShutdownGracePeriod defines how long the proxy will wait between sending an initial GOAWAY frame and a second, final GOAWAY frame when terminating an HTTP/2 connection.
+During this grace period, the proxy will continue to respond to new streams.
+After the final GOAWAY frame has been sent, the proxy will refuse new streams.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-drain-timeout for more information.
-- `delayed_close_timeout` (String) DelayedCloseTimeout defines how long envoy will wait, once connectionclose processing has been initiated, for the downstream peer to closethe connection before Envoy closes the socket associated with the connection.Setting this timeout to 'infinity' will disable it, equivalent to setting it to '0'in Envoy.
-Leaving it unset will result in the Envoy default value being used.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-delayed-close-timeoutfor more information.
+- `delayed_close_timeout` (String) DelayedCloseTimeout defines how long envoy will wait, once connection close processing has been initiated, for the downstream peer to close the connection before Envoy closes the socket associated with the connection.
+Setting this timeout to 'infinity' will disable it, equivalent to setting it to '0' in Envoy.
+Leaving it unset will result in the Envoy default value being used.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-delayed-close-timeout for more information.
-- `max_connection_duration` (String) MaxConnectionDuration defines the maximum period of time after an HTTP connectionhas been established from the client to the proxy before it is closed by the proxy,regardless of whether there has been activity or not.
-Omit or set to 'infinity' forno max duration.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-field-config-core-v3-httpprotocoloptions-max-connection-durationfor more information.
+- `max_connection_duration` (String) MaxConnectionDuration defines the maximum period of time after an HTTP connection has been established from the client to the proxy before it is closed by the proxy, regardless of whether there has been activity or not.
+Omit or set to 'infinity' for no max duration.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-field-config-core-v3-httpprotocoloptions-max-connection-duration for more information.
 - `request_timeout` (String) RequestTimeout sets the client request timeout globally for Contour.
-Note thatthis is a timeout for the entire request, not an idle timeout.
-Omit or set to'infinity' to disable the timeout entirely.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-request-timeoutfor more information.
+Note that this is a timeout for the entire request, not an idle timeout.
+Omit or set to 'infinity' to disable the timeout entirely.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-request-timeout for more information.
-- `stream_idle_timeout` (String) StreamIdleTimeout defines how long the proxy should wait while there is norequest activity (for HTTP/1.1) or stream activity (for HTTP/2) beforeterminating the HTTP request or stream.
-Set to 'infinity' to disable thetimeout entirely.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-stream-idle-timeoutfor more information.
+- `stream_idle_timeout` (String) StreamIdleTimeout defines how long the proxy should wait while there is no request activity (for HTTP/1.1) or stream activity (for HTTP/2) before terminating the HTTP request or stream.
+Set to 'infinity' to disable the timeout entirely.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto#envoy-v3-api-field-extensions-filters-network-http-connection-manager-v3-httpconnectionmanager-stream-idle-timeout for more information.